WenjianBI/STEPS-simu/README.md

 The R code to analyze real-data-simu.csv

 ### real-data-out.csv
 The CSV file with analysis output of STEPS method for real-data-simu.csv.
+The file includes four columns:
+* SNP: SNP id
+* pval: p-values to associate SNP with secondary trait
+* est-par: estimated parameter of SNP effect on secondary trait
+* est-var: estimated variance of SNP effect on secodnary trait from Fisher information matrix